leomrocha/minibrain/ReadingList.md

 * {ym.zhuang, huadong.wang}@samsung.com
 * https://www.aclweb.org/anthology/P19-1218.pdf

+This paper deals with the cross-passage information at token-level, tries to deal with the issue of sentence compression that coarse-grained information can not deal with.

+    "Our model employs a self-attention mechanism to combine token-level supportive information from all passages in a multi-step process"

 ### Deep Biaffine Attention for Neural Dependency Parsing
 * Timothy Dozat, Christopher D. Manning
 * (Submitted on 6 Nov 2016 (v1), last revised 10 Mar 2017 (this version, v3))